FCCI panel in association with Screen Writers Association at Kaleidoscope 2017

 11) Pascal Bonitzer

 There is no such split in other art disciplines such as fine art, architecture, & theatre.
 It is only in cinema that one witnesses this split.
 And film criticism is most evident in the edit of a film where you are fine tuning the image by precisely being critical of it.

 Film Critics meeting - 2010

-(L-R) Dalton L, Narahari Rao, Utpal Borpujari, Saibal Chatterjee, VK Joseph, GP Ramachandran, Ziya Us Salam, and NK Raghavendra
+(L-R) Christopher Dalton, HN Narahari Rao, Utpal Borpujari, Saibal Chatterjee, VK Joseph, GP Ramachandran, Ziya Us Salam, and MK Raghavendra